 Getting married in Italy with a civil ceremony means having a ceremony legally recognized both in Italy and in your own country.

-Until recent years, a civil wedding could be celebrated only at the townhalls, but the growing request of civil ceremonies has convinced many Italian municipalities to offer different kinds of sites acting as Municipal House, such as villas, castles, historic buildings, panoramic terraces with sea view and even beaches.
+Until recent years, a civil wedding could be celebrated only at the townhalls, but the growing request for civil ceremonies has convinced many Italian municipalities to offer different kinds of sites acting as Municipal House, such as villas, castles, historic buildings, panoramic terraces with sea view and even beaches.

 Civil ceremonies are celebrated by the Major or by official officers representing the Italian government.
-For non-Italian speaking couples, it is necessary to have an authorized and official translator with them.
+For non-Italian-speaking couples, it is necessary to have an authorized and official translator with them.